f5devcentral/f5-big-iq-lab/docs/class1/module3/lab5.rst

 5. Now, let's look on the BIG-IP  and verify the Application is correctly deployed in partition ``tenant2``.

-6. Logon to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
+6. Login to ``SEA-vBIGIP01.termmarc.com`` BIG-IP from lab environment.
 Select the partition ``tenant2`` and look at the objects created on the BIG-IP.

  .. image:: ../pictures/module3/lab-5-16.png
   :scale: 40%